cskanani/custom_compiler/README.md

 # custom_compiler
 Developed a compiler for coverting code of a custom language into c language.
+See **Question.pdf** file for understanding the requirements of compiler.

 ## Requirements
 python3